 Tara Reid burst onto the scene as the flawless blue-eyed babe of the iconic 1999 camp comedy American Pie, a Fast Times at Ridgemont High for twenty-something Gen-Xers and precocious Millennials.
 Her flawless all-American looks led to films from cult favorite The Big Lebowski, to Urban Legend, Van Wilder, Josie and the Pussycats, Dr. T & the Women, and My Boss’s Daughter.
+There was a time when people wondered about her success and net worth.
 She starred and held her own alongside Ryan Reynolds, Ashton Kutcher, Rosario Dawson, Kate Hudson, Richard Gere and other movie heavyweights.

 And then, something happened.
 Reid was young, stunning, and famous; and the media began taking more of an interest in her after–hours role as Hollywood’s resident party girl; largely ignoring her talent and her work ethic.
 Unlike most of us, Reid’s young adult days and nights were captured by paparazzi for the world to see.
 During our interview, she is quick to point out that, at the very least, mercifully, social media had not yet been invented.
 Thank God for small favors.